 - Honor graduates with a GPA of 3.75 or higher are eligible to wear a gold honor cord.
 Such students will be given their honor cords at Commencement rehearsal on Friday, May 12.

 - Honor graduates with a GPA of 3.25 or higher will also receive a gold tassel.

 - Members of academic honor societies are also eligible to wear their designated stole, cord, or sash.
 Students possessing several such adornments should choose one.

 All students who plan to attend Commencement must have ordered and reserved their tickets through their Student Center in PeopleSoft.
-Information on making additional requests will be sent out by March 31.
-Students will be able to make additional requests online April 1-10.
+Each Student will receive 4 guest tickets.

 No one without a ticket will be admitted prior to the start of the exercises.
 Graduates should explain the ticket policy to their families and plan accordingly.